GeoMOER/moer-bsc-project-seminar-remote-sensing/docs/units/_unit02/unit02-09_csv_io.md

 * `dec = "."` defines the decimal separator used in the dataset

-A note on the sequence of the arguments: the sequence of the arguments does not matter as long as you name them explicetly.
-If you do not use the argument identfier as it is the case for the first argument, the filename, in the example then the sequence matters.
+A note on the sequence of the arguments: the sequence of the arguments does not matter as long as you name them explicitly.
+If you do not use the argument identifier as it is the case for the first argument, the filename, in the example then the sequence matters.
 To get information on the default sequence and of course the general application of the each R function, type `?<function name>` (e.g. `?read.table`) in an R console.